Dilant/BMETutorial/src/en/glossary/assets-in-menu.md

 - Save points must be activated sequentially from #1, and destination can be activated only after all save points have been activated
 - If save point numbers is not a continuous sequence starting from 1, you can export but never pass the map
 - If there're multiple save points with same number, the first added one is valid and others will disappear
-- In order to ensure the that the map is loaded correctly, intersecting start point and destination will cause game over.
-Please place the destination beside (e.g. behind) the start point if needed
+- In order to ensure the that the map is loaded correctly, any rigid body entering the destination during birth animation will immediately lead to game over
   See: [Walkthrough of _<ruby>Kou Yu Challenge #10: Rise up from Death<rt>口语挑战 10：置之死地而后生</rt></ruby>_](https://www.bilibili.com/video/BV1Xz4y1m7GC)